JoinColony/colonyNetwork/docs/_Interface_IColony.md

 Add a colony domain, and its respective local skill under skill with id `_parentSkillId` New funding pot is created and associated with the domain here

+*Note: Adding new domains is currently retricted to one level only, i.e. `_parentDomainId` has to be the root domain id: 1*

 **Parameters**